reactome/sbml-exporter/README.md

 - -m dbid1,dbid2,dbid3

-The output for the argument -m will be several SBML files, each representing the Pathway specified by the databseIdentifier.
+The output for the argument -m will be several SBML files, each representing the Pathway specified by the databaseIdentifier.
 Each file will be named dbid1.xml etc. Note, should any of the values given not represent a Reactome Pathway this identifier will be ignored.

+- -l dbid1,dbid2,dbid3

+The output for the argument -l will be a single SBML files representing an SBML model containing each of the Reactome Events for which a databaseIdentifier was listed.
+If a common parent Pathway can be detected for the Events the file will be called "pathway_nnnn.xml" where nnnn is the databaseIdentifier of the parent pathway.
+If no such parent can be detected the file will be called "no_parent_pathway.xml".
+Note, if any of the databseIdentifiers listed does not correspond to a Reactome Event, then no file will be output.

 ##SBML